XChainWatcher: Monitoring and Identifying Attacks in Cross-Chain Bridges: Anomaly Detection Results

-\featheader{Matching Withdrawals with Additional Data} On the Ronin bridge, around $2,640$ events were unmatched.
-We extract additional data in $[t_0;t_1[$ capturing for withdrawals of funds in the Ronin blockchain.
-We capture over 500k additional transactions in this interval over 3.5 months.
-We take into account the maximum latency of withdrawals in the Ronin bridge (cf. Table~\ref{table: cctx_latencies}), of around 3 months, and added some margin.
-With the additional data, we matched $1,908$ events.
-Hence, $732$ were still left unmatched.
-Unfortunately, due to rate limits in extracting data on the Ronin blockchain and the number of events emitted from the initial deployment of contracts to $t_0$, we could not decrease $t_0$ to that date.
-However, to exclude withdrawals before $t_0$, we based ourselves on the \Keyword{withdrawal\_id}.
-The \Keyword{withdrawal\_id} is a counter incremented for each withdrawal event emitted in the bridge contract.
-From those $732$ unmatched events, $708$ had a withdrawal ID less than the \Keyword{withdrawal\_id} of the first event included in $[t_0;t_1[$, suggesting that they were emitted before our interval of collection data.
-Leaving us with $24$ unmatched withdrawal events in the selected interval. $22$ of these transactions were unmatched due to the finality break, already explained in Section~\ref{subsubsec: cctx_finality}.
-The remaining two were transactions issued by the same address (\AddrHref{https://etherscan.io/address/0x098b716b8aaf21512996dc57eb0615e2383e2f96}{0x098b716b8aaf21512996dc57eb0615e2383e2f96}) on March 23, 2022 13:29 (\AddrHref{https://etherscan.io/tx/0xc28fad5e8d5e0ce6a2eaf67b6687be5d58113e16be590824d6cfa1a94467d0b7}{0xc28fad5e8d5e0ce6a2eaf67b6687be5d58113e16be590824d6cfa1a94467d0b7}) and 13:31 (\AddrHref{https://etherscan.io/tx/0xed2c72ef1a552ddaec6dd1f5cddf0b59a8f37f82bdda5257d9c7c37db7bb9b08}{0xed2c72ef1a552ddaec6dd1f5cddf0b59a8f37f82bdda5257d9c7c37db7bb9b08}), transferring a total of $\$565.64$M. These two transactions are the ones also identified in the industry as pertaining to the Ronin bridge hack.
+In the Ronin bridge data, we identified 710 anomalies related to events emitted on $\mathcal{S}$ without correspondence on $\mathcal{T}$.
+Unfortunately, due to rate limits for extracting data from the Ronin blockchain, we could not decrease $t_0$ to the date on which the contracts were deployed.
+This caused our tool to identify anomalies in transactions that would match events emitted well before our period of analysis.
+We captured over 500k additional transactions in $[t_0; t_1[$, more than 3.5 months taking into account the maximum latency of withdrawals in the Ronin bridge (cf. Figure~\ref{figure: cctx_latency_vs_value_nomad}), of around 3 months, and added some margin, but it did not prove to be enough.
+To exclude withdrawals before $t_0$, we based ourselves on the \Keyword{withdrawal\_id} -- a counter incremented for each withdrawal event emitted in the bridge contract.
+Of the unmatched $710$ events, $708$ had a withdrawal ID less than \Keyword{withdrawal\_id} of the first event included in $[t_0;t_1[$, suggesting that they were emitted before our collection data interval.
+We are left with $2$ unmatched withdrawal events in the selected interval.
+These events were emitted by transactions issued by the same address (\AddrHref{https://etherscan.io/address/0x098b716b8aaf21512996dc57eb0615e2383e2f96}{0x098b716b8aaf21512996dc57eb0615e2383e2f96}) on March 23, 2022, 13:29 (\AddrHref{https://etherscan.io/tx/0xc28fad5e8d5e0ce6a2eaf67b6687be5d58113e16be590824d6cfa1a94467d0b7}{0xc28fad5e8d5e0ce6a2eaf67b6687be5d58113e16be590824d6cfa1a94467d0b7}) and 13:31 (\AddrHref{https://etherscan.io/tx/0xed2c72ef1a552ddaec6dd1f5cddf0b59a8f37f82bdda5257d9c7c37db7bb9b08}{0xed2c72ef1a552ddaec6dd1f5cddf0b59a8f37f82bdda5257d9c7c37db7bb9b08}), transferring a total of $\$565.64$M. These two transactions are those identified in the industry as pertaining to the Ronin bridge hack.
+When comparing the results, no false negatives were found.